Digital & Immersive Experiences

 Read Thomas Cole’s Private Letters Brought to Life in the West Parlor

-MARIA & COLE
+MARIA & THOMAS

 How many people does it take to make a successful artist?

-GILMOR & COLE
+ROBERT GILMOR & THOMAS COLE

 Can imaginary views tell the truth?

-STURGES & COLE
+JONATHAN STURGES & THOMAS COLE

 Can development be balanced with preservation?

-TOWN & COLE
+ITHIEL TOWN & THOMAS COLE

 What is a “landscape” painting?